DoctorWkt/SwiVM/journal.md

 ## Sun 18 Aug 10:04:51 AEST 2019

-So after a couple of days work I have most of the user-mode VM running in Icarus Verilog.
-I can only implement the *puts()* and *exit()* system calls.
+After a couple of days work I have most of the user-mode VM running in Icarus Verilog.
+I can only implement the *putc()* and *exit()* system calls.
 But I'm able to compile a C program using the Swieros C compiler, convert from executable to RAM image and run it in Verilog.